onecx/onecx-nx-plugins/README.md

 ### Show Rules
 For each option, you can define rules that configure if an option is displayed or not.
 Each option has two attributes:
-- `showIf(values)`: an callback that needs to return whether the respective option should be shown or not.
-Values ar all inputs that were provided before
+- `showIf(values)`: a callback that needs to return whether the respective option should be shown or not.
+Values or all inputs that were provided before

 All cli-parameters can be provided via `--<key> <value>`.